Y0Coss/docs-fork/pages/web_cloud/email_and_collaborative_solutions/email_pro/how_to_configure_thunderbird/guide.en-ie.md

 ---
-title: 'E-mail Pro - Configure Your Email Address in Thunderbird for Windows'
+title: 'E-mail Pro - Configure your email account in Thunderbird for Windows'
 excerpt: 'Find out how to configure your Email Pro address in Thunderbird for Windows'
 updated: 2025-09-19
 ---